aryaxt/OCMapper/README.md

 [inCodeMappingProvider mapFromDictionaryKey:@"dob" toPropertyKey:@"dateOfBirth" forClass:[User class]];

-// Handle conversion of "author" to a "User" object [inCodeMappingProvider mapFromDictionaryKey:@"author" toPropertyKey:@"author" withObjectType:[User class] forClass:[Comment class]];
+// Handle conversion of "author" to a "User" object
+// Mapping would NOT be required if both dictionary an drpopery were named 'user' [inCodeMappingProvider mapFromDictionaryKey:@"author" toPropertyKey:@"author" withObjectType:[User class] forClass:[Comment class]];

 User *user = [User objectFromDictionary:aDictionary];